© Stokkete | Dreamstime.com

 SLEEP ADVICE AND INSOMNIA CURES

-The experts at Duke Medicine Health News answer an insomiac’s plea for advice.
+The experts at Duke Medicine Health News answer an insomiac’s plea for advice with tips on sleep hygiene.

 Q: Help!
 I have such trouble going to sleep at night, and when I do finally get to sleep, I can’t stay asleep.
 Are there any strategies or things I can do that could help me get a decent night’s sleep?